spring-attic/eclipse-integration-gradle/README.md

 ### Setting up the Development Environment and Target Platform

-The instructions here are tested starting with a 'clean' copy of Eclipse 4.2 JEE.
-It is also possible to setup a similar environment based on Eclipse 3.7.2.
+The instructions here are tested starting with a 'clean' copy of Eclipse 4.4 JEE.
+It is also possible to setup a similar environment based on older versions of Eclipse.

 First we will start by setting up a suitable instance of Eclipse.
 This instance will serve a double purpose: